-Typically, whenever we set up a new device, we configure Windows settings.
+Typically, we configure Windows settings whenever we set up a new device.
 However, they need to be modified from time to time.
-Interestingly, Windows 10 now makes it easier than before while adding more options for privacy.
+Interestingly, Windows 10 now makes it easier than before while adding more privacy options.
 These options have become important since the revelations that organizations like Facebook, Google, Microsoft, etc. are using user data for advertisements and other reasons.

 Manage Windows 10 Privacy Permission Settings

 One reason managing Privacy on a Windows system is important is that by default, all privacy options are set such that user information is shared with Microsoft, and few are aware of this fact.
-Unless you turn them Off manually, the company would have all access to this information.
+Unless you turn them off manually, the company will have access to this information.

 Where are the Windows permissions located?